Key Points Summary

 Outside of the U.S., most countries require some employee reimbursement of reasonable costs associated with remote employees.
 What that entails, however, may differ from one locale to another.
 In many cases, there are no remote work allowance requirements, but there are provisions for tax relief and tax deductions.
 For instance:

-- Australia – Employees may be able to deduct expenses that aren’t reimbursed from taxable income, with a quick fixed-rate tax deduction of 80 cents per hour worked from home.
+- Australia – Employees may have the opportunity to deduct expenses that aren’t reimbursed from their taxable income, benefiting from a swift fixed-rate tax deduction of 80 cents per hour worked from home.
+This ‘working from home allowance’ offers a valuable means of expense relief for remote workers.

 - Belgium – The home work allowance is commensurate to professional costs linked to working from home, so long as it doesn’t exceed 10% of gross pay.